Mitek Systems: IDP Software Vendor

 Mitek invented Mobile Deposit in 2008 and acquired A2iA in May 2018, adding handwriting recognition and document OCR to its identity platform.
 For most of its history, Check Verification was the revenue anchor.
 That is no longer true.

 The quarter also closed a structural overhang: on February 1, 2026, Mitek retired its $155.3 million Convertible Senior Notes in full, eliminating roughly $2.5 million in quarterly interest expense and the dilution risk that had shadowed the stock.
 The board responded the same week with a $50 million share repurchase authorization.
-On February 13, Jefferies upgraded MITK from Hold to Buy, with a consensus 12-month price target of $14.02 — implying 21.85% upside from the $11.51 close at the time of the upgrade.
+On February 13, Jefferies upgraded MITK from Hold to Buy with a price target of $15.00, and Wall Street Zen followed on February 7 with a strong-buy rating.
+The stock reached a 52-week high of $15.18 on March 4, 2026.
+Weiss Ratings maintained a hold, suggesting some caution on valuation remains.

 One open question accompanies the momentum: non-GAAP gross margin compressed from 84.5% to 81.7% because SaaS delivery costs rose 43% while SaaS revenue grew 21%.
 Whether that gap reflects infrastructure investment ahead of revenue recognition or a structural cost of serving customers at scale is not explained in any available source.